-Grandma’s old fashioned sweet potato pie recipe is your new favorite Thanksgiving dessert!
+Grandma’s old fashioned Sweet Potato Pie is your new favorite Thanksgiving dessert!
 A smooth, creamy blend of roasted sweet potatoes, evaporated milk and warm spices fill a flaky homemade crust, all baked to golden perfection.
-Homemade sweet potato pie is a classic dessert during the fall months, and this version is the best I’ve ever had!
-Top with vanilla ice cream or whipped cream for the ultimate Thanksgiving treat!
+This is a classic recipe to make during the holidays, and this version is absolutely incredible!
+Top with whipped cream for the ultimate sweet treat!

-This pie turned out absolutely perfect!
+This sweet potato pie turned out absolutely perfect!
 It was full of flavor and had a great consistency.
 I’ll definitely be making this every Thanksgiving holiday!

 — Sarah